jhu-saw/sawPSMove/README.md

 sudo make install
 ```

-The *psmoveapi* headers, libraries and
-executables will be install under `/usr/local`.
+The *psmoveapi* headers, libraries and executables will be installed
+under `/usr/local`.
+After you install *psmoveapi*, run `sudo ldconfig`
+so the *psmove* libraries can be found.

 You might need to change your BlueTooth configuration, see
 https://psmoveapi.readthedocs.io/en/latest/pairing.html (summary, edit